JRPARKER403/Mod-11-WS-Mars-News-Weather/README.md

 # Mod-11-WS-Mars-News-Weather
 Purpose:
 To web scrape HTML tables & recurring elements, using Beautiful Soup to parse.
-To analyze the news and weather on Mars for
+To analyze the news and weather on Mars for a period of time.

 Requirements: